 Opening in 1983, the Mary Lou Williams Center for Black Culture has been a steadfast campus presence, dedicated to honoring and celebrating the many contributions of Black students, faculty, and staff to Duke University.
 It hosts many speakers, presentations, and musical events throughout the year.

 Center for Sexual and Gender Diversity

-The mission of the Center for Sexual and Gender Diversity is to provide education, advocacy, support, and space for lesbian, gay, bisexual, transgender, questioning, and straight-allied students, staff, and faculty at Duke, as well as alumnae and members of neighboring communities.
-Through its services, the Center presents educational, cultural, and social opportunities for all students, faculty, staff, and alumnae to challenge intolerance and to create a more hospitable campus climate.
+The mission of the Center for Sexual and Gender Diversity is to provide education, advocacy, support, and space for lesbian, gay, bisexual, transgender, questioning, and straight-allied students, staff, and faculty at Duke.
+The Center presents educational, cultural, and social opportunities for all community members to challenge intolerance and create a more hospitable campus climate.

 Currently, 640 student organizations are listed as active on Duke’s website, with focuses ranging from intramural sports to knitting!